Geometric Algebra Transformer: Experiments

 \subsection{Robotic planning through invariant diffusion}

-In our next experiment, we show how \gatr defines an $\ethree$-invariant diffusion model, that it can be used for model-based reinforcement learning and planning, and that this combination is well-suited to solve robotics problems.
+In our third experiment, we show how \gatr defines an $\ethree$-invariant diffusion model, that it can be used for model-based reinforcement learning and planning, and that this combination is well-suited to solve robotics problems.
 We follow \citet{janner2022diffuser}, who propose to treat learning a world model and planning within that model as a unified generative modeling problem.
 After training a diffusion model~\cite{sohl2015deep} on offline trajectories, one can use it in a planning loop, sampling from it conditional on the current state, desired future states, or to maximize a given reward, as needed.
-While this Diffuser method performs well

-empirically, it does not take advantage of the rich geometric structure of the geometric environments that many embodied agents find themselves in.

 We use a \gatr model as the denoising network in a diffusion model and to use it for planning.
-We call this combination \emph{\gatrdiff}. \gatr is equivariant with respect to $\ethree$ and the object permutation group $\permutation$.
-When used together with a base density that is $\ethree \times \permutation$-invariant, the diffusion model is also $\ethree \times \permutation$-invariant~\cite{kohler2020equivariant, bose2021equivariant}.
-Often, a particular task requires breaking this symmetry: imagine, for instance, that a particular object needs to be moved to a particular location.
-The Diffuser approach is an excellent match for such situations, as conditioning on the current state, future state, or a reward model as proposed by \citet{janner2022diffuser} can softly break the symmetry group as desired~\cite{brehmer2023edgi}.
+We call this combination \emph{\gatrdiff}.
+Combining the equivariant \gatr{} with an invariant base density defines an $\ethree \times \permutation$-invariant diffusion model~\cite{kohler2020equivariant}.

+\gatrdiff is demonstrated on the problem of a Kuka robotic gripper stacking blocks using the ``unconditional'' environment introduced by~\citet{janner2022diffuser}.
+We train \gatrdiff on the offline